trishume/examples/README.md

 # Tristan's Talon User Folder

 Based on the Talon examples repo, with extra scripts and modifications by Tristan.
+All modifications are licensed under the 0-clause BSD license in `LICENSE` like the original.

 ## Main Modifications: